tul1/candhis_api/infra/ansible/README.md

 # Ansible Candhis API Full Stack Deployer

 This Ansible project is designed to automate the setup of the production environment for the candhis_api project.
-The project includes two scrapers (campaigns_scrapper and sessionid_scrapper) that are orchestrated by two systemd timers, along with an API.
+The project includes two scrapers (campaigns_scraper and sessionid_scraper) that are orchestrated by two systemd timers, along with an API.
 The playbooks in this project will configure the host, install the necessary infrastructure, and deploy the binaries required for the project.

 ## Requirements